iros1231/iros1231.github.io/_posts/2019-01-07-example-post-1.md

 The TF-IDF score as the name suggests is just a multiplication of the term frequency matrix with its IDF, it can be calculated as follow:
 Inline equation: $w_i,j={tf}_i,j \times {idf}_i$

+Where wᵢⱼ is TF-IDF score for term i in document j, tfᵢⱼ is term frequency for term i in document j, and idfᵢ is IDF score for term i.